jbananak-jfrog/ReadME-ML/docs/JFROG ML/feature-store/feature-store-quick-start-guide.md

     < \..prediction - logic.. >
 ```

-To learn more about building and deploying models with JFrog ML, please check out our other [Getting Started](/docs/get-started-with-jfrog-ml "Get Started with JFrog ML") Guide.
+To learn more about building and deploying models with JFrog ML, please check out our other <Anchor label="Getting Started" title="Get Started with JFrog ML" href="/docs/get-started-with-jfrog-ml">Getting Started</Anchor> Guide.

 ### Consuming Features for Real-Time Predictions